ECG tutorial: Electrical components of the ECG

 The electrocardiogram (ECG) provides a graphic record of the electrical activity of the heart.
 (See "Basic principles of electrocardiographic interpretation".)
 Each cardiac cell generates an action potential as it becomes depolarized and then repolarized during a normal cycle (movie 1).
 (See "Myocardial action potential and action of antiarrhythmic drugs".)

 Depolarization of cardiac cells proceeds in an orderly fashion in the normal situation beginning in the sinus node, and then spreading sequentially through the atria, atrioventricular (AV) node, and ventricles.
 (See "ECG tutorial: Physiology of the conduction system".)
-The electrical signal spreads through the heart as a wavefront(s) of depolarization.
-This wavefront(s) results in a minute electrical field that can be detected at the body's surface as an ECG.
+The electrical signal spreads through the heart as wavefronts of depolarization.
+These wavefronts result in a minute electrical field that can be detected at the body's surface as an ECG.
 (See "Left bundle branch block" and "Right bundle branch block" and "ECG tutorial: Intraventricular block".)
 In particular, the surface ECG records the activation and recovery signals of working myocardial cells, not of the pacemaker cells of the SA and AV nodes, or of the specialized conduction system.